Pre-Columbian History & Colonization of Costa Rica

 Few people realize just how intricate and fascinating Costa Rica’s history is, particularly the Pre-Columbian period.
 With so many cultural influences to explore and such a rich history to discover, Costa Rica is much more than just a tropical paradise.

 In Spanish, Costa Rica translates to “rich coast,” the name it was given by the first Spanish settlers who arrived in the country in the early years of the 16th century.
 Thus began the country’s subsequent colonization which is among the most defining events in the nation’s history.

 On the precipice of change

 Word of the rich material wealth of Costa Rica soon spread to the Spanish mainland.
-Believing the country to be an untapped paradise with near-limitless treasures, King Ferdinand of Spain ordered a governor, Diego de Nicuesa, to set sail en masse for Costa Rica and colonize the eastern coast in 1506.
-However, the fleet’s operation was a disaster, largely due to the wild, untamed jungles, deadly predators and increasingly resourceful attacks of the native tribes.
+Believing the country to be an untapped paradise with near-limitless treasures, in 1506 King Ferdinand of Spain ordered a governor, Diego de Nicuesa, to set sail en masse for Costa Rica and colonize the eastern coast.
+The fleet’s operation was a disaster, however, largely due to the wild, untamed jungles, deadly predators and increasingly resourceful attacks of the native tribes.
 Despite the gradual colonization of Central America by Spanish conquistadores, it would be almost 50 years before the Spanish successfully colonized Costa Rica.

 Tact and diplomacy